The older kids get, the more clever they become.

 Rewarding good behavior builds strong foundations for continued good behavior.

-When your kid comes up with a good idea or resolves an issue themselves, they should be praised.
+When your kid comes up with a good idea or resolves an issue themselves, you should praise them.

 That way, they will be more inclined to solve problems themselves rather than get you involved every time.